-When you share documents with colleagues and clients, it can be helpful to control the changes that others can make.
-There are several features to assist you with protecting documents.
+When you share documents with colleagues and clients, it can be helpful to control the changes they can make.
+Several features assist you with protecting documents.
 For example, you can restrict the kinds of formatting and editing changes a reviewer can make.
 You can add a password to a document, and you can mark a document as final, thereby discouraging changes to it.